Below is a list of potential tips for throwing a sustainable or eco friendly party.

 Parties usually involve food, and/or some type of catering

 You can be more sustainable and prevent food waste by only preparing food that you know will get eaten (either at the party, or afterwards)

 You can take home leftover food from the party in reusable and washable food containers

 7. Manage Or Dispose Of Party Supplies, Materials & Waste Properly Afterwards

 This might be done in several ways, such as:

-– Collecting or packing up reusable party supplies
+– Collecting or packing up reusable party supplies and storing them away

 – Disposing of disposable party supplies properly

 One example might be collecting recyclable bottles and cans, and making sure they get put in the recycling bin

 – Picking up any waste from the ground to prevent litter